-The following persons presented public comment: 1) Paul Dorrah said he liked the economics of this proposal, requested more detail on the covenants, and asked to hear full Board conversation; 2)
+The following persons presented public comment: 1) Paul Dorroh said he liked the economics of this proposal, requested more detail on the covenants, and asked to be able to hear full Board conversation; 2) S. Robert Diener commented that this proposal is a good deal; and 3) Mike Logan (Finance Committee) commented that the District would do well in going forward with the proposal.